7 Phase I: Human Pharmacology

 What happens when a person takes this drug?
 Is it absorbed?
 How quickly does it reach the bloodstream, and how long does it stay there?
 What biological effects does it produce?
 And what adverse effects does it cause, and at what doses do those effects become unacceptable?

 First-in-human studies occupy a unique space in clinical research.
-They are typically conducted in healthy volunteers rather than patients—after all, it would be inappropriate to expose sick people to a drug whose behavior in humans is completely unknown.
+They are typically conducted in healthy volunteers rather than patients, because exposing sick people to a drug whose behavior in humans is completely unknown would be inappropriate.
 The exception is oncology and certain other therapeutic areas where the expected toxicity is too significant to justify giving the drug to healthy individuals.

 The starting dose for a first-in-human study is carefully calculated from preclinical data.
 Typically, it is derived from the no observed adverse effect level (NOAEL) in the most sensitive animal species, adjusted for differences in body surface area.
-This dose is chosen to be far below what would be expected to cause toxicity—the goal is to start small and proceed cautiously.
+This dose is chosen to be far below what would be expected to cause toxicity; the goal is to start small and proceed cautiously.
+The full framework for starting dose selection, including alternative approaches for high-risk biologics, is covered in Section 7.1.

 The 2006 tragedy involving TGN1412, in which six healthy volunteers suffered life-threatening immune reactions despite receiving a dose calculated by conventional methods, led to heightened scrutiny of first-in-human study design.
 Subsequent guidance emphasized understanding target biology, considering mechanism of action when selecting doses, staggering dosing within cohorts, and extending observation periods before escalation.